+10) Attribution Determinations.

+(3) If a Federal Land Manager (FLM) certifies (visibility) impairment, the [Albuquerque-Bernalillo County Air Quality Control Board (AQCB)] Department will fulfill its obligation to determine attribution and if necessary determine BART for the applicable source or group of sources.

+trends, as well as the type of impairment that is occurring at individual areas (haze, episodic impairment, etc.).
+The goal of this meeting is to provide information to sources and to the market so that potential problems could be addressed in the most cost-effective manner.
+For example, a large utility company with multiple units may use this information in decisions about where to apply limited resources when [deciding] developing plans to install new

-- (3) If a Federal Land Manager (FLM) certifies (visibility) impairment, the [Albuquerque-Bernalillo County Air Quality Control Board (AQCB) Department will fulfill its obligation to determine attribution and if necessary determine BART for the applicable source or group of sources. - (i) The WESTAR report entitled Recommendations for Making Attribution [(1)]Determinations in the Context of Reasonably Attributable BART (May 2003), supplemented by new techniques and information available at the time of review, will be used to provide a toolbox of appropriate technical criteria and methods for determining attribution.
-WESTAR report is included in Appendix P-O of this implementation plan. - (ii) If attribution is determined, then the following alternative remedy solutions will be considered when determining BART for the applicable source: - (A) BART-level controls could be installed on the attributed source or group of sources: - (b) SO2 emission reductions that may be more cost-effective or have other air quality benefits could be required at nearby sources in lieu of, or in combination with, controlling the attributed source to achieve greater visibility improvements than the application of BART.
+(1) The WESTAR report entitled Recommendations for Making Attribution Determinations in the Context of Reasonably Attributable BART (May 2003), supplemented by new techniques and information available at the time of review, will be used to provide a toolbox of appropriate technical criteria and methods for determining attribution.
+The WESTAR report is included in Appendix P-O of this implementation plan.

+(ii) If attribution is determined, then the following alternative remedy solutions will be considered when determining BART for the applicable source:

+(a) BART-level controls could be installed on the attributed source or group of sources;

+[(b)] (B) SO2 emission reductions that may be more cost-effective or have other air quality benefits could be required at nearby sources in lieu of, or in combination with, controlling the attributed source to achieve greater visibility improvements than the application of BART.

 [XV.
-REASONALBLE] L. REASONABLE PROGRESS FOR ADDITIONAL CLASS 1 AREAS
+REASONALBLE] SECTION L. REASONABLE PROGRESS FOR ADDITIONAL CLASS I AREAS

 The requirements for reasonable progress for additional Class I Areas are discussed on page 35758 in the Preamble to the Regional Haze Rule (RHR).
-Section 309 of the final Albuquerque-Bernalillo County, NM Regional Haze SIP Element 116 PUBLIC REVIEW DRAFT Showing Changes To EPA & FLM Review Draft [8/23/07] 9/29/07

-RHR requires that the first SIP (due December 2003) address the 16 Class I Areas of the Colorado Plateau.
-The Albuquerque-Bernalillo County Air Quality Control Board (AQCB) is [meeting] has met this requirement by addressing the 16 Class I Areas of the Colorado Plateau in Chapter IV A. ("Projection of Visibility Improvement") of this Implementation plan.
+Section 309 of the final RHR [requires] required that the first SIP, due by December 2003, address the 16 Class I Areas of the Colorado Plateau.
+The Albuquerque-Bernalillo County Air Quality Control Board (AQCB) [is meeting] has met this requirement by addressing the 16 Class I Areas of the Colorado Plateau in Chapter IV Section A, "Projection of Visibility Improvement", of this Implementation plan.

-The term "other Class I Areas" refers to federal Class I Areas that are NOT located in the Colorado Plateau region.
-Other Class I Areas within the nine transport region states do not need to be addressed until the [2008 SIP submittal] SIP revision, originally scheduled for 2008.
-However litigation has delayed submittal of 309 SIPs until 12/17/07.
-Therefore, the next SIP revision is not anticipated until 2011.
-The only requirement in section 51.309(g) for states that follow this timetable is under (g)(1), which requires a declaration in this Implementation plan indicating if the other Class I Areas in the state are going to be addressed under Section 308 or 309.
+The term "Other Class I Areas" refers to federal Class I Areas that are NOT located in the Colorado Plateau region.
+For the first SIP submittal, Other Class I Areas within the nine transport region states [do not need] were non required to be addressed until the [2008 SIP submittal] first SIP revision, originally scheduled for 2008, but now deferred until 2013 due to litigation.
+The only requirement in Section 51.309(g) for states that [follow] followed this original timetable [is] was under (g)(1), which [requires] required a declaration in [this] the first Implementation plan indicating if the other Class I Areas in the state [are] were going to be addressed under Section 308 or 309.